blair-robot-project/robot-grav-site/user/pages/01.home/02._highlights/features.md

       text: "Learn more about our offseason competition."
       icon: fa fa-microchip
     - header: Contact Us
       text: "Questions?
 Comments?
-Send us an email at blairrobot@gmail.com, or click here for other contact information."
+Send us an email at blair.robot@gmail.com, or click here for other contact information."
       icon: fa fa-address-book
 ---

-###Find out more about our team by clicking on the links below!
+###Find out more about our team below!